uf-mil/mil/To-Do-(Electrical).md

 In Progress:

+* Make sub switch able to be powered from battery - Assigned to DD
+* Make portable AC to sub power supply box - Assigned to DD
 * Temporary CUDA graphics card - Assigned to DD
 * Temporary mission start mechanism - Assigned to DD